GoogleCloudPlatform/podcast/site/content/post/episode-12-google-cloud-spin-with-ray-and-bret/index.md

 audioSize = 52713676
 categories = ["Google Cloud Spin"] date = "2016-02-10T01:07:49Z"
-description = "In the twelfth episode of this podcast, your hosts Francesc and Mark interview Ray Tsang and Bret McGowen, two Developer Advocates for the Google Cloud Platform, about Google Cloud Spin, a project demoing the capabilities of Google Cloud Platform." draft = false episodeNumber = 12 hosts = ["Francesc Campoy Flores", "Mark Mandel"]
+description = "In the twelfth episode of this podcast, your hosts Francesc and Mark interview Ray Tsang and Bret McGowen, two Developer Advocates for the Google Cloud, about Google Cloud Spin, a project demoing the capabilities of Google Cloud." draft = false episodeNumber = 12 hosts = ["Francesc Campoy Flores", "Mark Mandel"]